Understanding Fashion and Apparel Supply Chain Operations

 Before moving forward, products undergo rigorous quality control.
 Inspection standards check for defects, color accuracy, stitching consistency, and compliance with safety norms.
 Ensuring quality here reduces returns and builds brand credibility.

-6. Distribution and logistics
+6. Distribution and Last-Mile Logistics

 This stage involves transporting goods to retailers or directly to consumers.
 Whether through third-party logistics or in-house fleets, fashion retailers must ensure quick, cost-effective, and sustainable last-mile delivery.

-7. Retail and omnichannel fulfillment
+7. Retail and Omnichannel Order Fulfillment

 Fashion brands sell through various channels: brick-and-mortar stores, e-commerce platforms, or pop-ups.
 Omnichannel models require seamless inventory sync and dynamic allocation to meet customer expectations.

-8. Returns and reverse logistics
+8. Returns Processing and Reverse Logistics

 The final stage involves managing returns efficiently.
 A robust reverse logistics system ensures returned goods are processed quickly, evaluated for resale, or recycled, thereby maintaining profitability and customer trust.